eliaadam/eliaadam/README.md

 - 👋 Hi, I’m @eliaadam
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning computer programming and website development.
+- 🌱 I’m currently having fun, doing some cool stuffs.
 - 💞️ I’m looking to collaborate on programming projects
 - 📫 How to reach me .... elijahadamsonny@gmail.com